toa-io/toa/documentation/contributing/cycle.md

 Create the description from **end-user perspective**.
 Documentation must describe **how to use** the feature yet to be implemented, not **how to implement** it.

-Documentation step consists of two sequential processes: writing User Manual and Scenarios.
+Documentation step consists of two sequential processes: writing the user manual and scenarios.

 ### User Manual